ligmg/ligmg/README.md

 # LigMG (Large Irregular Graph MultiGrid)-- A distributed memory graph Laplacian solver for large irregular graphs

 From the paper "A Parallel Solver for Graph Laplacians".
+Tristan Konolige and Jed Brown.
+2018.
+In Proceedings of the Platform for Advanced Scientific Computing Conference (PASC '18).
+ACM, New York, NY, USA, Article 3, 11 pages.
+DOI: https://doi.org/10.1145/3218176.3218227 .

 ## Building